How to Propagate Fiddle Leaf Fig Clippings

 You want to cut your stem below a healthy leaf and between nodes.
 Nodes are the bumps on the fiddle leaf fig stem where the little brown leaves attach and where leaves grow.

 Ideally, you want to include at least 3 nodes and 2-4 leaves in your clipping.
-Remember that you will also need enough exposed stem beneath the leaves to submerge in water for the roots to grow.
+Remember that you will also need enough exposed stem beneath the leaves to submerge in water for the roots to grow a new root system.

 How should you trim a ficus lyrata for propagation?

 I prefer a clean, angled cut.
-This exposes more surface area for root formation.
+Cutting on an angle exposes more surface area for root formation.

 What is the best way to root fiddle leaf fig cuttings?

 There are two methods for root development: root in water or soil.
-I have had success with rooting in water, so that is what this tutorial covers.
+I have had success with rooting in water and placing in bright indirect light, so that is what this tutorial covers.

-I like that it allows you to see the growing roots to measure your success.
-Also, I have found that rooting in water does not require a plastic bag (which is sometimes used to hold in the moisture when rooting in soil).
+I like that water propagation allows you to see the growing roots to measure your success.
+Also, I have found that rooting in water does not require a clear plastic bag (which is sometimes used to hold in the moisture when rooting in soil).

 When should you transfer your new plant into a plant pot?

-You will need to let roots form on your clipping for 6-8 weeks before transferring to soil.
+You will need to let root growth form on your clipping for 6-8 weeks before transferring to soil.
 I have even left clippings in water for up to 4 months with success.
 The more established the roots, the better chance the plant will survive the transfer to soil.

 This post contains affiliate links.
 Click here to read my full disclosure.